 Chh chh chh… hahh hahh hahh… That’s the sound of fear.
 Well, actually it’s the bone-chilling sound from composer Harry Manfredini that has come to immortalize Friday the 13th.
-But, it sets the right tone for this cool piece of horror news… The real-life Camp Crystal Lake from Friday the 13th is opening its doors (gates?) to die-hard Jason fans THIS APRIL 13th!
-But, in order to be one of the lucky few who get to visit the real-life Camp Crystal Lake you’ve gotta apply for tickets NOW!
+But, it sets the right tone for this cool piece of horror news… The real-life Camp Crystal Lake from Friday the 13th is opening its doors (gates?) to die-hard Jason fans!
+But, in order to be one of the lucky few who get to visit the real-life Camp Crystal Lake you’ve gotta apply for tickets!

 As most diehard horror fans know, the original Friday 13th was actually filmed at a real-life camp in New Jersey, Camp No-Be-Bo-Sco which is still an active Boy Scouts camp.
 And normally, as in all the time, the campground is off-limits to gawkers, sightseers and horror aficionados…except on rare, super special occasions.

 Here are some details:

 …this is a neat opportunity for fans of the franchise.
 Adrienne King, who played Final Girl Alice in the first film (and had a brief cameo in the second) will also be on hand.
 Ticket prices vary, but certain tickets include dinner and breakfast.
 No word on which ticket will bring about your quick, bloody demise, though.
 Who knows, you might get lucky.